XWhite-Hat/XWhite-Hat/README.md

 # hey, i'm whitehat 👋

-content creator, IT professional, and solo dev based in Brisbane.
+content creator, IT professional, and solo dev based in Australia.

 i stream on Twitch, make videos on YouTube, and spend the rest of my time building things that probably shouldn't exist.